medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 ![](/assets/img/blog/kafka/kafka-cluster-broker-partitions.png)

-Figure 9: Replication of Data of Topic between three Brokers in a Cluster.
+Figure: Replication of Data of Topic between three Brokers in a Cluster.
 {:.figcaption}

 There are a lot of information in this figure.

-#### The Same Topic goes to Multiple Brokers
+#### The Same Topic exists in Multiple Brokers

 Because of the Replication Factor of `2`, each partition of the topic "Trucks Positioning" exists in `2` different Brokers of `3` available in